coq/coq/doc/sphinx/addendum/micromega.rst

   the `zify` tactic.
 .. [#] Sources and binaries can be found at https://projects.coin-or.org/Csdp
 .. [#] Variants deal with equalities and strict inequalities.
-.. [#] More efficient linear programming techniques could equally be employed.
 .. [#] In practice, the oracle might fail to produce such a refutation.

 .. comment in original TeX: